DataSF/datasf.github.io/_resource_topics/open-data-program-management.md

 ---
-title: Open Data Program Operations and Management
+title: Open Data Operations and Management
 description: >-
   Running and scaling open data means investing in processes, tools and people to make it work.
 Here we include the resources we've developed to document